I5MS/Multi-VoiceCord/README.md

     python main.py
     ```

-- The accounts will automatically restart every 6 hours.

 ### Notes

 - Ensure that each account has the necessary permissions to connect to the voice channel.